JetBrains/intellij-sdk-docs/topics/basics/intellij_coding_guidelines.md

 ## Following the Latest Source Code

-If you submit patches, we strongly recommend building your patches against the latest version of the code from the Git repository.
+If you submit patches, we strongly recommend building your patches against the latest version of the code from the [intellij-community Git repository](intellij_platform.md#open-source).
-The easiest way to do so is to clone the JetBrains Git repository, track your work in Git, and create patches using the "git format-patch" command.
+The easiest way to do so is to clone the repository, track your work in Git, and provide your changes as described in [](platform_contributions.md#submit-a-patch).

 ## General Architectural Principles